-We particularly like the Lam Yau Sum Studio, with the eponymous artist’s work blending trees, little human figurines, and electrical components in slightly dystopian microverses.
-Also check out Floating Projects, which is an experiment into how artists can survive outside the commercial gallery system or the public funded charity model with institutionally defined restraints.
+We like the Lam Yau Sum Studio, with the eponymous artist’s work blending trees, little human figurines, and electrical components in slightly dystopian microverses.
+Also check out Floating Projects, an experiment into how artists can survive outside the commercial gallery system or the public funded charity model with institutionally defined restraints.

 Lam Yau Sum Studio, L2-04, JCCAC, 30 Pak Tin Street, Shek Kip Mei

 Floating Projects, L3-06D, JCCAC, 30 Pak Tin Street, Shek Kip Mei | (+852) 9030 6444

 Urban art enthusiasts will love Over the Influence, a gallery which focuses on the radical, eye-catching, and the interesting yet ephemeral of modern life.
-They have previously exhibited works from artists such as Andy Dixon and Adam Beris, and have also brought Parra’s latest solo show to Hong Kong last year.
+It has previously exhibited works from artists such as Andy Dixon, Adam Beris, Parra, and Shepard Fairey.

 Over the Influence, 1/F, 159 Hollywood Road, Central | (+852) 2617 9829

 Created by a local artist, Form Society’s 1,300-square-foot space includes a collaborative space and a multipurpose exhibition area, which has had illustrations, multimedia, and animated works displayed.
-Their whole aim is to bring the neighbouring community closer together, and will regularly host pop-up events, speaker sessions, and workshops that are open to the public.
+Its whole aim is to bring the neighbouring community closer together, and will regularly host pop-up events, speaker sessions, and workshops that are open to the public.
 It’s not really an art gallery in the strictest sense, more of a free-flow artistic space that’s worth checking out nonetheless.

 Form Society, 186 Tai Nan Street, Sham Shui Po | (+852) 9751 7157

-Also within the hip Tai Nan Street precinct, Parallel Space is a multifunctional exhibition space which largely promotes art and culture within the local context.
-The exhibition venue curates what they refer to as “art-ivities,” which has in the past included a whole collection involving only live plants and an Instagram photo showcase curated by renowned photographer Wing Shya.
-The exhibition currently running is Redscale, a series of film photographs taken using a reversed negative film, which results in moody, red-casted images.
-Definitely one to keep an eye on!
+Also within the hip Tai Nan Street precinct, Parallel Space is a multifunctional exhibition space which promotes art and culture within the local context.
+It curates what they refer to as “art-ivities,” which has in the past included a whole collection involving only live plants and an Instagram photo showcase curated by renowned photographer Wing Shya.

 Parallel Space, 202 Tai Nan Street, Sham Shui Po | (+852) 6925 3889